optics-dev/Monocle/docs/src/main/tut/index.md

 present, hence composing an `Optional` and a `Lens` always produces an `Optional` (see class [diagram](optics.html) for full inheritance relation between optics).

-Monocle offers various functions and macros to cut the boiler plate even further, here is an example:
+Monocle offers various functions and macros to cut the boilerplate even further, here is an example:

 ```tut:book
 import monocle.macros.syntax.lens._